ksylvan/vpn-server/README.md

 - `make`

-The first time you run this, it will run an interactive script and based on your answers, will create a file `./inventory` and a set of variable files in `./group_vars/all/`.
+The first time you run this, it will run `./bin/setup` and set your `./inventory` files and variable files in `./group_vars/all/`.

 Use `make reset` to remove these files and start over.